Saturday 13th June 1970 BBC 2 Thirty Minute Theatre: Lily by Jean Benedetti

 However, Stead had admitted breaking the law and in the second part of the story, Stead and Rebecca were put on trial charged with abduction.
 Stead's series had created a sensation (The Pall Mall Gazette ran out of paper and had to purchase more from rivals) and both the Government and opposition were embarrassed by having to rush through legislation they had stalled for years by turning a blind eye to the problem.

 Patrick Wymark played Richard Webster, the Attorney General, who led what many considered a political prosecution.
-Stead conducted his own defence and the play directed by Hugh David became a duel between the rising Iain Cuthbertson (soon to star in Budgie) and the established Wymark.
+Stead conducted his own defence and the play directed by Hugh David was set up as a duel between the rising Iain Cuthbertson (soon to star in Budgie) and the established Wymark.

-The play was written by Jean Benedetti (born Norman Bennett in Barking 1930).
-As an actor, Benedetti had succeeded Dudley Moore in the West End Production of Beyond The Fringe.
-In 1970 him became Principal of Rose Bruford College in 1970, developing the first degree course in acting.
-Benedetti believed Stanislavski's work had been misrepresented (particularly reliance on psychological preparation such as Method Acting) and wrote a new Handbook on Stanislavski.
+The play was written by Jean Benedetti, who had scored a hit in January of 1969 with his trilogy Such Men Are Dangerous, tracing the early lives of dictators and spotlighting John Castle as a young Mussolini.
+Benedetti, born Norman Bennett in Barking 1930, had been an actor, succeeding Dudley Moore in the West End Production of Beyond The Fringe.
+In 1970 he became Principal of Rose Bruford College, developing the first degree course in acting.
+Benedetti wrote a new handbooked on Stanislavski, believing his work had been misrepresented (particularly reliance on psychological preparation such as Method Acting).

 You can read the full text of The Maiden Tribute to Modern Babylon, and more on W.T.Stead at http://www.attackingthedevil.co.uk